 The blockchain provided the answer.
 Any transaction using bitcoins would become part of this chain.
 People would dedicate computational resources to the network.
 Their computers would work on tough math problems to verify transactions, negating the need for a centralized bank or financial institution to perform that role.
 The problems' difficulty would depend upon the amount of computational power in the system.
 The more users dedicated processing power to verify transactions, the harder the problems would become.
 This would keep the time it took to verify any given block of transactions to about 10 minutes.

 But why participate at all?
 Computational power requires electricity, which meant people in this network were dedicating real-world resources that cost money.
 Nakamoto proposed that whichever computer (or system of computers) provided the correct answer to verify a block of transactions would receive an award of bitcoins.
 In this way, new bitcoins entered circulation, and people had a reason to put their computers to work.
 The process is called mining.
+For further information see our comprehensive article on how to mine dogecoin.

 Then there's the matter of keeping transactions authentic and safe from tampering.
 One of the ingenious elements of the blockchain is that every transaction verification is, in part, based on what has happened before.
 Once a block joins the chain, it's locked in across the network, with all the computers connected to the network able to see the block.
 If someone wanted to mess with the historical record of transactions, he or she would have to not only alter the block containing the transaction but also build out all the blocks that followed it in an effort to replace the existing shared ledger.
 This is computationally unlikely to happen, as it would require the fraudster to leverage at least 51 percent of all the processing power in the system.